msobanjo/courseware/topics/aws/vpc/internet-gateways/README.md

 ## Attaching an Internet Gateway to a VPC
 ### Basic Usage
 You must have an existing VPC to attach the internet gateway to.
-To attach an Internet Gateway to a VPC you must provide the IDs for both the VPC and Internet Gateway.
+To attach an Internet Gateway to a VPC, you must provide the IDs for both the VPC and the Internet Gateway.
 ```bash
 # aws ec2 attach-internet-gateway --internet-gateway-id [INTERNET_GATEWAY_ID] --vpc-id [VPC_ID]
 aws ec2 attach-internet-gateway --internet-gateway-id igw-0a831f55f06387254 --vpc-id vpc-05207b1e60ee695c5